 Watch for heat-related illnesses

 Signs of heat-related illness include nausea, vomiting, faintness and dizziness, loss of appetite, weakness, headaches, loss of sweating and reduced urine output.
 If you feel unwell, seek medical advice from your doctor or nearest hospital.

 For more information, visit the NSW Health website for information about staying healthy in the heat.
-If you’re not sure if you’re drinking enough water, check out their urine colour chart.
+If you’re not sure if your or your kids are drinking enough water, check out the NSW Health urine colour chart!